joejag/the_good_the_bad_the_openplan/talk/deckset_slides.md

 ---

 > *Build projects around motivated individuals.
 Give them the* environment *and support they need, and trust them to get the job done.*
---5th priniciple of the Agile Manifesto
+--5th principle of the Agile Manifesto

 ![left](images/0_agile.jpg)